Skip to content

 Background & Motivation

-Background: Supervision signals for SER almost exclusively rely on labeled verbal speech, yet such annotations are extremely scarce for low-resource languages.
-Non-verbal vocalizations (laughter, sighs, crying) carry rich emotional signals and are naturally language-agnostic due to the absence of lexical content.
+Background: Supervision signals for SER rely almost entirely on labeled verbal speech, but annotations are extremely scarce in low-resource languages.
+Non-verbal vocalizations (laughter, sighs, cries) contain rich emotional signals and are naturally cross-lingual as they do not contain lexical content.

-Limitations of Prior Work: (1) Emotion labels in verbal speech are inevitably entangled with lexical and phonological features, which do not transfer across languages; (2) existing UDA methods still assume emotional supervision comes from labeled verbal speech; (3) emotion recognition from non-verbal vocalizations has only recently gained attention and has never been used as a supervision source for cross-lingual SER.
+Limitations of Prior Work: (1) Emotion labels in verbal speech are inevitably entangled with lexical/phonological content—correlations that fail when transferring across languages; (2) Existing UDA methods still assume emotional supervision comes from labeled verbal speech; (3) Emotion recognition of non-verbal vocalizations has only recently gained attention and has never been used as a supervision source for cross-lingual SER.

-Key Challenge: A language-agnostic emotional supervision signal is needed — emotion in verbal speech is mixed with language-specific expression conventions, whereas non-verbal vocalizations offer a purer alternative.
+Key Challenge: There is a need for language-agnostic emotional supervision signals—emotions in verbal speech are mixed with language-specific expression habits, whereas non-verbal vocalizations provide a purer alternative.

 Goal: To verify whether non-verbal vocalizations can serve as a stronger and more transferable source of emotional supervision for multilingual SER.